Decluttering my mind

 (OH HO!!!!
 What’s this?
 Now 24 hours after I wrote the above post and slotted it for publication):

-So Tony reports that the Star reports that the Nelson-Atkins is laying off 20-25 people because their endowment income is down (well, shit, everybody’s investments are down—wanna look at our 401(k) stats?
+So Tony reports that the Star reports [dead link] that the Nelson-Atkins is laying off 20-25 people because their endowment income is down (well, shit, everybody’s investments are down—wanna look at our 401(k) stats?
 I thought not).

 No, really.
 It’s not that the endowment is down.
 For Pete’s sake, the thing got built during the effing Depression (well, like everything else in Kansas City).
 Your problem is your light bill, which you knew back in October, if not before.
 So gallery CEO Marc Wilson says to the Star, he says,